 The celebration of mountains and whitewater rapids is the inspiration for everything Rapidgrass.
 The Internationally acclaimed mountain music is influenced by an active, outdoor lifestyle.
 Brought together through music and love for mountains, they define modern, acoustic, Colorado mountain music.

 Rapidgrass Music Festival and Rapidgrass the ensemble were twins born of the desire to celebrate the rapids of Clear Creek and the mountains of Idaho Springs through mountain music, each complementing the other.
 The band released their first CD, RAPIDGRASS QUINTET, in 2013 and was voted as one ofthe top 5 albums by the Mountain Arts Culture Colorado.
 In 2015 they then released CROOKED ROAD and went on to win the prestigious ROCKYGRASS band contest that same year.
-Rapidgrass is currently producing their 3rd album, HAPPY TRAILS, which is due to be released at the eighth annual Rapidgrass Music Festival this June 23-25.
+Rapidgrass is currently producing their 3rd album, HAPPY TRAILS, was released at the eighth annual Rapidgrass Music Festival this June 23-25 2017.
 Rapidgrass has had the pleasure of bringing mountain music throughout Colorado, Alaska, the lower 48, and the European Alps.
-The band is eager to kick off their 2017 music endeavors.
+The band is eager to kick off their 2018 music endeavors.

 - Happy Trails!

 Alex Johnstone has spent the last many years touring around bars, bluegrass festivals, and kids music camps all over America and Canada as a member of the Colorado based bluegrass band Spring Creek.
 He started his musical life as teenager playing electric rock and blues guitar and took up the mandolin and fiddle in his early twenties.
 Alex started playing out professionally while ski bumming in Crested Butte Colorado and also where he met the other members of Spring Creek.
 He followed the band out to South Plains College in Levelland Texas where he studied music with renowned pickers Alan Mundy and Joe Carr.
 Alex currently makes his home in Buena Vista, Colorado and enjoys making music, skiing, and fly fishing.